technipelago/grails-crm-contact-lite/README.md

 - Project Management

-## Contact Management Plugin "Lite"
+## Contact Management User Interface for Grails CRM
-This plugin provides a simplified contact management compared to the crm-contact plugin.
-This plugin stores both people and companies in the same CrmContact domain class.
-The crm-contact plugin have both a CrmPerson and a CrmCompany domain and support for multiple relations between contacts.
+This plugin provides a Twitter Bootstrap user interface for contact management in Grails CRM.
+It depends on the **crm-contact** plugin for services and persistence.